 - Student's name

 - Student's ID number

 - Semester(s)/Academic Year covered

-- Number of points or course work covered
+- Number of credits or course work covered

 - Dollar or percentage limit (tuition and/or fees), if applicable

 - Sponsoring company's name, billing address, contact person, and telephone number

+- Financial guarantee signed by authorized company individual (cannot be signed by the student or family member)

-Completed letters can be faxed to the NYU Bursar's office at 212-998-2817.
+Completed letters can be faxed to the NYU Bursar's Office at 212-998-2817.

 Third parties may pay for tuition and/or fees by check or wire transfer only.
 Please note that credit card payments are not accepted.
-For complete third-party billing details, please visit nyu. edu/bursar.
+For complete third-party billing details, please visit nyu.edu/bursar.